“M. Butterfly” Explores Male Denial Through Artful Lens—at S.F. Playhouse

 Stacy Ross and Dean Linnard

-In SF Playhouse’s production of the 1988 Tony Award-winning play, pacing slows at times but Hwang’s insightful critique of western arrogance cuts deeply.
+In SF Playhouse’s production of the 1988 Tony Award-winning play, pacing slows at times but Hwang’s insightful critique of Western arrogance cuts deeply.
 All these consummate actors deliver a dreamy, erotic, and profound evening of theater that lingers long after the rousing ovations.

 “M. Butterfly” by David Henry Hwang, directed & choreographed by Bridgette Loriaux, scenic design by Randy Wong-Westbrooke, costumes by Keiko Carreiro, lighting by Michael Oesch, sound by James Ard, at San Francisco Playhouse, San Francisco.